santisbon/reference/src/automated.md

 If you have a [macOS defaults script](https://github.com/santisbon/dotfiles/blob/main/macos-defaults.sh), run it.

+If you have an iTerm profile `.json` file:

+1. *iTerm2 > Settings > Profiles > Other Actions... > Import JSON Profiles*
+2. Restart iTerm to reload the configuration file.

 Follow any [shell instructions](/reference/shell/) that are not covered by your `chezmoi`/`brew bundle`/`defaults` files.
 Same thing for any other sections of this documentation not covered by the automation.

+!!! tip
+    In Finder you can also show/hide your hidden files with ++command+shift+period++